 Varicose and spider veins are those tiny lines that are visible all over your legs.
 Varicose veins and spider veins can steal your confidence and make you feel uncomfortable about putting on your bathing suit to go swimming or wearing shorts to make the most of the warm weather.

-If this is you, don’t worry, you’re not alone.
-Millions of Americans have varicose veins – estimates suggest that up to 60 percent of men and women over age 60 have them – although women are more prone – which is one reason why varicose vein removal is a popular surgery.
+If this is you, don’t worry, you’re not alone?
+Millions of Americans have varicose veins – estimates suggest that up to 60 percent of men and women over age 60 have them, which is one reason why varicose vein removal is a popular surgery.
 But there are more than just cosmetic concerns.

 As we’ve said, varicose veins aren’t pretty.
 Basically, they are gnarled, enlarged veins.
-Any vein can become varicose, but those most commonly affected are in your legs and feet.
-Standing and walking increases the pressure in the veins of your lower body.
+Any vein can become varicose, but that most commonly affected area in your legs and feet.
+Standing and walking increase the pressure in the veins of your lower body.
 Not all veins are swollen and unsightly, though.
 Some are small and commonly known as spider veins – a milder form of varicose veins – while others look like cords lying across the surface of the skin.

 If you have them, you know that some of these veins hurt, while others are just unappealing to look at.
 Some varicose veins are harmless, while some may be signs of another medical condition entirely or lead to more serious problems and circulatory concerns.

-Diseased veins, however, have weakened valves, which allows blood to flow backward and pool inside the veins.
-This leads to a build-up of pressure inside the veins, resulting in venous disease.
+Diseased veins, however, have weakened valves, which allow blood to flow backward and pool inside the veins.
+This leads to pressure inside the veins, resulting in venous disease.

 Before we get to the nitty-gritty of preventing varicose veins, let’s examine the signs and symptoms.
 According to the Mayo Clinic, for the most part, varicose veins usually don’t cause any pain, so signs you may have varicose veins include:

 - Veins that are dark purple or blue in color